|

 Agility 1 - Will

-introduce you, and your dog, to agility.
-You and your dog will start
+introduce you, and your dog, to most of the agility equipment

 Agility Level 2